azuredevops619/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/LookUnderTheHood.md

 -- this view aggregates the amount of waits and waiting time for each wait type on each node of the system SELECT * from sys.dm_pdw_wait_stats;

 -- Which queries are being queued by the system due to concurrency?
-SELECT r.request_id queuedRequest,r.[status] requestStatus,
-r.command command, waits.[state] wait_state,waits.[resource_class]
-FROM sys.dm_pdw_exec_requests r
+No output means nothing in queue SELECT r.request_id queuedRequest,r.[status] requestStatus, r.command command, waits.[state] wait_state,waits.[resource_class] FROM sys.dm_pdw_exec_requests r